-In addition, MICL has performed a series of sensitivity tests on its solvency position.
-These are shown in section C7.1.
+In addition, as covered later, MICL has performed a series of sensitivity tests on its solvency position.

 Operational Losses, arising from the failure of people, processes or systems are recorded on the Compliance and Regulatory Issues List and reported to the RCC on, at least, a quarterly basis.
 This allows the RCC to assess the actual losses arising from Operational Risk, implementing appropriate mitigation techniques as appropriate.